 (i) the map directory has not been copied to your web-server, or

 (ii) access permission for the directory 'map' and/or the files 'map.dbf' and 'map.shp' is currently restricted.

 If it is an access permission error, this can be resolved by navigating to the map folder through FTP and right-clicking on the folder/files and enabling access.
-The exact method depends on the software and operating system you are using to access your files.
+"Public permissions" - "Read" - needs to be enabled for the files map.dbf and map.shp.

 StatPlanet files cannot be found, freezing on the loading screen

 If it freezes on the loading screen, it could be that the StatPlanet files cannot be located (which could be the case when for example hosting StatPlanet within a CMS or SharePoint environment).
 The location of the StatPlanet files on the server can be specified in two ways.
 The first is to use the "base" tag in html (see also using the base tag), e.g.

 <base href="/files/statplanet/" />

 The text '/uploads/statplanet' would need to be replaced with the directory on your web server where the StatPlanet files are actually located.